mlsmall/NLP-Sentiment-Analysis-of-Amazon-Reviews/README.md

 <img src="https://github.com/mlsmall/Sentiment-Analysis-of-Amazon-Reviews/blob/master/reviews.jpg" width="350" />

-For this project we'll train a sentiment classifier using a dataset that consists of Amazon reviews.
+In this project I train a sentiment classifier using a dataset that consists of Amazon reviews.
 The goal of this classifier is to predict the user sentiment (review score from 1 to 5) based on one or more given sentences.

 This is a Natural Language Processing (NLP) problem.
-First we will build a language model that is capable of predicting the next word in a sentence.
-Then we will use the language model to build a sentiment classifier.
+First I build a language model that is capable of predicting the next word in a sentence.
+Then I will use this language model to build a sentiment classifier.

 ## Language Model and Sentiment Classifier

-In order to build the classifier, we will build a language model using an NLP technique called [transfer learning](https://www.aclweb.org/anthology/N19-5004/).
+In order to build the classifier, we first create a language model using an NLP technique called [transfer learning](https://www.aclweb.org/anthology/N19-5004/).
 During transfer learning, we use an existing model that was trained on a bigger dataset.
 The dataset used is a cleaned subset of Wikipedia called [Wikitext-103](https://blog.einstein.ai/the-wikitext-long-term-dependency-language-modeling-dataset/), which is a collection of over 100 million tokens extracted from articles on Wikipedia.

 The Wikitext dataset has been trained with a deep learning model to guess what the next word in a sentence is, with its input being all the words that precede it.
 The model uses a [recurrent neural network architecture](https://en.wikipedia.org/wiki/Recurrent_neural_network) (RNN) that includes a hidden state that is updated each time it sees a new word.
 The [hidden state](https://towardsdatascience.com/illustrated-guide-to-recurrent-neural-networks-79e5eb8049c9) contains information about the sentence from the previous words up to that point.